 Grafton Tyler Brown

 Born of free ancestry in Pennsylvania, Brown followed the lure of the West to California in the mid-1850s, taking part in the expansion that would change the face of the nation.
-He was able to find work as a lithographer in San Francisco and in time formed his own business in 1866.
+He found work as a lithographer in San Francisco and, in time, formed his own business in 1866.
 Brown is considered the first Black professional artist in California.

-His early creations consisted of illustrating and documenting the settlements, gold-rush towns, and ranches that were springing up in the territories surrounding San Francisco.
+His early creations illustrated and documented the settlements, gold-rush towns, and ranches springing up in the San Francisco territories.
 This served as part of the commercialization of the developing nation.
-Although his business as a commercial draftsman was successful, Brown sold it in 1879 and in 1882 left the Bay Area for Canada, where many Blacks found a more racially tolerant environment.
-Brown turned to paint as his primary medium and began to focus on the beauty of the Canadian landscape.
+Although his business as a commercial draftsman was successful, Brown sold it in 1879 and 1882, leaving the Bay Area for Canada, where many Blacks found a more racially tolerant environment.
+Brown turned to paint as his primary medium and began focusing on the Canadian landscape's beauty.
 By 1885 the Pacific Northwest and its mountainous landscapes inspired him to paint his most noteworthy pieces.